Ahmadjajja/SMIT-WMA-6-A-E/README.md

 ## How to Use This Repository?

 To use this repository, simply navigate to the class you're interested in and select the code sample you'd like to view.
 You can then study the code and explanation to gain a deeper understanding of the concepts covered in class.
-This repository is a valuable resource for anyone looking to improve their development skills, and we encourage you to make use of it.
+This repository is a valuable resource for anyone looking to improve their development skills, and we encourage you to make use of it!